Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing at North Platte River

-If you’re into fly fishing, then you must hit this portion of the North Platte.
+If you’re into fly fishing, you must hit this portion of the North Platte.
 Streamers, nymphs, and dry flies are all going to work.
 Don’t be afraid to throw a double nymph rig with RS2s, Disco Midges, and Zebra Midges.
 They’re all like candy to trout!

-If you’re planning on spending time on the North Platte River, then be sure to stay at the North Platte Fly Fishing lodge, right in the heart of Miracle Mile.
+If you’re planning on spending time on the North Platte River, then be sure to stay at the North Platte Fly Fishing Lodge, right in the heart of Miracle Mile.

 Fishing at Flaming Gorge Reservoir